richardlaugesen/ruvpy/CONTRIBUTING.md

 ## License

-By contributing to this repository, you agree that your contributions will be licensed under the [GNU Affero General Public License v3.0](LICENSE) and grant the copyright holder a perpetual, irrevocable, worldwide right to relicense it.
+By contributing to this repository, you agree that your contributions will be licensed under the [Apache License 2.0](LICENSE).